svermeulen/nvim-lusc/README.md

 Example
 ---

-After adding the following to your init.lua, if you hit `<space>t` you should see an async countdown.
+After adding the following to your `init.lua`, if you hit `<space>t` you should see an async countdown.

 ```lua
 local lusc = require'lusc'